Dan-Yee/Blackjack-Text-Based/README.md

 # Blackjack
-Text-based game of Blackjack using Java with basic Hit and Stand functions
+Text-based game of Blackjack using Java with standard Hit and Stand functions